masak/nugget/description.md

 The user gives variables, constants, and classes names, and these names are known as **identifiers**.
 An identifier may contain alphanumeric characters and underscores.
 It may not start with a digit.

-There may or may not be a very high upper limit to identifier length, such as 255 characters, but it doesn't really matter.
+There's not really an upper limit to identifier length.
 It's considered bad taste to have identifiers longer than 40 characters.

 ### Keywords

 These words are keywords in the language, so you can not use them as identifiers.

-    clone def does else class false fun for handle has if last loop me meth next redo repeat return role throw true undefined unless until us var while
+    clone def does else class false fun for handle has if last loop meth next redo repeat return role self throw true undefined unless until var while

 ### Statements